 “This morning I spent about ten minutes discussing Tom Selleck, and his fascinating career as an actor with a group of millennials around the nurse’s desk.
 I knew exactly what we were doing.
 We were taking a break from the chaos that had been 30 minutes earlier.
 For them to talk to me about how hot Tom Selleck is, and for me as a pastor standing there taking this energy with them this very fascinating conversation for me, meant that I'm real.
 I'm not a pastor or chaplain that can't be touched or felt.
-I can say, ‘I can't believe he starred on friends, because that just didn't seem right.’
+I can say, ‘I can't believe he starred on Friends, because that just didn't seem right.’
 For these folks to enjoy a conversation like this with their pastor, and then turn around and be engaged with a family who's having the worst day of their life that solidifies my role.
 It wasn't a theological discussion on Galatians.
 It was a discussion about Tom Selleck, and we connected in a way that I feel like the role of chaplain in the hospital is.
 You're a chaplain in a hospital.
 It's not like we just get dressed up and come see you one day a week.
 This is where we let our hair down.
 We talk about the nitty gritty.
-Quite often you turn around and a patient's naked.
+Quite often, you turn around and a patient's naked.
 There's always sexuality in conversations.
-There's all of this real world stuff, and a chaplain's right there in the middle of it.”
+There's all of this real-world stuff, and a chaplain's right there in the middle of it.”
 [Todd, lines 147-165]

-Todd brilliantly explains how important that moment was to maintaining positive relationships with his coworkers.
-After experiencing a crisis situation, he could have left the floor and went to another part of the hospital to continue his responsibilities.
-However, he decided to stick around and chat with the nurses about the celebrity variety that is Tom Selleck’s career.
-He did not have to participate in that conversation.
-He could have even just listened and not talk.
-The fact that he stayed and participated in the conversation brings a important piece to the puzzle of the chaplains liaison position.
-He was able to strengthen the ties that he already has with the nursing staff with this moment.
-The staff were able to experience both grief and social relief with him, which strengthens their bond.
-These moments represent the indirect ways that relationships are built and maintained.
+Todd brilliantly explains how important that moment was to maintaining positive relationships with his co-workers.
+After experiencing a crisis, he could have left the floor and gone to another part of the hospital to continue his responsibilities.
+However, he decides to stick around and chat with the nurses about the Tom Selleck’s varied career as a celebrity.
+He does not have to participate in the conversation; he could have even just listened without saying a word.
+The fact that he stays and participates in the conversation to strengthen the ties that he already has with the nursing staff before this moment.
+The staff experience both grief and social relief with him, which strengthens their bond.
+These moments represent the indirect ways people build and maintain relationships.

-Larry also confirms this thought by explaining the close connections that are formed through working together.
+Larry summarizes the importance of creating connections while working together.
 He talks about the closeness he has with those in his department and in other departments as well.

 “I always look forward to being with my colleagues, the chaplains at the hospital.
 That's where most of them are.
 I always look forward to those times because the camaraderie is just special.
 I also look forward to my interactions with the, for instance the nurses in the infusion center because they're very open to me and to what I do and supportive.
 We have fun.
 Of course it's not as somber and serious a place as you might think it is.
 Of course, people are there, most of the people there ... they're living one day at a time and they're positive, not always, but sometimes.”
 [Larry, Lines 176-184]